corytu/coursera-r-mentoring/README.md

 # Coursera R Mentoring
-_Mentoring records and my helping articles on Coursera (Last update: May 30, 2017)_
+_Mentoring records and my helping articles on Coursera (Under construction) (Last update: May 30, 2017)_

 Some questions have been raised repeatedly in the Coursera R Programming course forum.
 Here I organized some of those questions and collected my replies to them.